SUMMER CELEBRATIONS

 Be glad in plaid at the Cambridge Scottish Festival, which has been celebrating Scottish culture and heritage for more than four decades.
 This year’s festival will once again take place at Churchill Park, 200 Christopher Dr., Cambridge, where it returned last year after a two-year hiatus.
 Bagpipes and drums will be prevalent throughout the two-day affair, highlighted by its Games Day featuring pipe bands, dancers and athletes from across the province and beyond.
 Visitors can learn about Scottish heritage in the festival’s ‘Avenue of the Clans’ and the Heritage Tent, while exhibitors and vendors including a beer tent and a variety of food will round it all out.
 The Friday concert featuring the Mudmen starts at 7 p.m.
 There is free parking on site.

 Moparfest, Aug.
-19-20
+17-18

 Car culture lives in the fast lane at the annual Moparfest at the New Hamburg Community Centre (251 Jacob St.).
-This will mark the 42nd edition of the summer staple in Wilmot Township.
+This will mark the 43rd edition of the summer staple in Wilmot Township.
 Regarded as Canada’s largest all-Mopar car show, Moparfest is a festival for all ages and backgrounds.
 While car enthusiasts flock to this event from all over each year, being a car buff is not a requirement.
 Aside from access to the car show and an abundance of car-related activities, there is a non-automotive market, 50/50 draws, a kids’ area, a silent auction table and food trucks.
 The show is open both days from 8 a.m. to 4 p.m., General admission is $20 and there is no admission fee for children under 12.
 Free parking and a free shuttle are included.

 Waterloo Busker Carnival, Aug.
-24-27
+22-25

 Lumen, Sept.
-23
+21

 In an area known as Silicon Valley North, it seems only right there would be a festival that features the city’s tech innovation side, while also celebrating the arts.
 Light, art and tech meet at Lumen, a one-night festival that takes over Uptown Waterloo.

 Featuring light-based new media, media art and projections-based work, Lumen’s installations will feature the work of artists using various mediums and incorporating technology platforms to “explore the exchange between technology and creativity.”
 The festival aims to celebrate the public spaces in Uptown Waterloo and animate them in ways that invite visitors to explore the city through a new lens.
 Lumen features the work of local and international artists, entrepreneurs, and technology.
 More than 30 artists will be showcased during Lumen, which runs Saturday, Sept.
-23 from 6-11 p.m.
-This is the seventh year for the festival: watch the website for the full schedule of events.
+21 from 6-11 p.m.
+This is the eighth year for the festival: watch the website for the full schedule of events.

 SEE WHAT ELSE IS HAPPENING IN WATERLOO REGION.
 CHECK OUT THE LOCAL BUZZ!